SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Superficial Lower Limb, Femoral Triangle, Subsartorial Canal_Reaves.md

 		- perforating br = for tremendous collateral circulation, esp when the vessels wrap around the bone.
 			- these will supply and pierce the adductor brevis and adductor magnus muscles to **reach posterior thigh**
 	- eventually as it goes down, the femoral A becomes the popliteal A as it **pass thru adductor hiatus**
+		- **Perforating** **veins** of the leg pierce deep fascia to connect between superficial and deep veins. = they're known for having that special valve to let a one-way flow from superficial to deep.
 - femoral v
 - note - floor is trough shaped
 ![[femoral triangle]]